 Best answer: Yes, you can play Stadia on your Chromebook even if you have one with incredibly low specs.
+It may not be the most ideal way to play, but it's possible.
 Google wants Stadia to be accessible to everyone regardless of how powerful their devices are.

 What's the catch?

 No catch, according to Google.
 It really can work with any model Chromebook, even if you decided to pick up the cheapest thing you could find on sale one day.
 Because of how Stadia works, you shouldn't need anything more than what you already have to play it.
 How does it work in practice?
 Well, some folks have run into trouble consistently playing on extremely high definition settings on older Chromebook models, but there doesn't seem to be issues with Stadia simply not working on one.